 NBC News reports that San Diego reported just 35 homicides in 2017, a number that pales next to Tijuana’s astronomical homicide count.
 NBC explains, “One reason is that the border region is fortified with hundreds of law enforcers from U.S. Customs and Border Protection, Immigration and Customs Enforcement, the U.S. Drug Enforcement Agency, the FBI, and the U.S. Coast Guard.”

 Next: Once a glamorous destination beloved by the Kennedys and other members of the jet set, this hotspot is one of the most dangerous cities in Mexico.

 - 106.63 homicides per every 100,000 people

-Next: Are you vacationing to this major tourist hot spot?
-No, it’s not Cancun.
+Next: Are you vacationing in this major tourist hot spot?
+Stay aware of your surroundings.

 1. Los Cabos

 Finally, Los Cabos ranks at the very top of the list of the most dangerous cities in Mexico and around the world.
 In 2017, the city had a population of 328,245 people and reported a total of 365 homicides.
 Situated at the far tip of the Baja California Sur peninsula, Los Cabos remains a major tourist hot spot.
 But as The New York Times notes, a Department of State travel warning reveals that even gorgeous beach towns aren’t immune to the wave of violence caused by rival cartels battling over territory.